-The DTHF has worked in Masiphumelele, an under-resourced community south of Cape Town, for more than twelve years.
+The DTHF has worked in Masiphumelele, a developing community south of Cape Town, for more than twelve years.
 The YC is a project that grew from this relationship in response to the needs of young people in the area.
-The goal is to give adolescents the tools and the confidence to make healthy life choices and to assist them in developing their potential.
+The goal is to assist the adolescents in discovering their own working tools that can perpetuate their potential, while encouraging their confidence to make healthy life choices.

-Crosscutting all the programmes above, is the intern programme.
-Six young people from local communities are selected to serve as interns for a period of eighteen months.
-Selection is rigorous and the positions much sought after.
-Interns are paid a stipend and assist YC staff in developing programmes and events.
-They receive training in general office and management skills and become mentors and role models.
-The programme prepares the interns for tertiary education or the work place.
+The intersection between the different fields of focus at the YC is the internship programme.
+Six young people from local communities are selected to serve as interns for a period of twelve to eighteen months and are paid a stipend.
+Selection is rigorous and the position yields many competitive applicants.
+Interns assist YC staff in facilitating activities in positive youth development and incorporate engagement strategies to encourage the involvement of the young people they work with.
+The interns become mentors and role models to the youth they work with, and also receive training in general office and management skills that prepares them for tertiary education or the work place.

 Youth Centre Health Concept

 The YC believes that young people learn and respond positively when they are motivated and engaged in interactive programmes.